Overview of Flexible Network Load Balancing

 The Network Load Balancer service supports three primary network load balancer policy types:

-5-Tuple Hash: Routs incoming traffic based on 5-Tuple (source IP and port, destination IP and port, protocol) Hash.
+5-Tuple Hash: Routes incoming traffic based on 5-Tuple (source IP and port, destination IP and port, protocol) Hash.
 This is the default network load balancer policy.

-3-Tuple Hash: Routs incoming traffic based on 3-Tuple (source IP, destination IP, protocol) Hash.
+3-Tuple Hash: Routes incoming traffic based on 3-Tuple (source IP, destination IP, protocol) Hash.

-2-Tuple Hash: Routs incoming traffic based on 2-Tuple (source IP Destination, destination IP) Hash.
+2-Tuple Hash: Routes incoming traffic based on 2-Tuple (source IP, destination, destination IP) Hash.